Send snakes slithering away with these tips.

 In general, snakes get a bad rap.
 These slithering reptiles are an important part of their ecosystems, as they help keep other pests at bay.
 In addition, snakes don’t start their mornings thinking, “It sure would be fun to creep out some humans today.”
 In fact, they’re often likely to hide if they sense you coming.

 That being said, if you’re like most people, you probably prefer that your yard and garden be free of snakes.
 And we honestly can’t say we blame you.
 Especially if you live in an area of the country in which venomous snakes are common.
-So take a look at the following five tips for keeping snakes off your property.
+So take a look at the following four tips for keeping snakes off your property.

 1. Keep your yard clear of clutter.